Blossom (The Powerpuff Girls)

-Blossom is a fictional character that serves as the co-protagonist of The Powerpuff Girls franchise.
+Blossom is a fictional character that serves as one of the three main protagonists of The Powerpuff Girls franchise.
 She was created by Craig McCracken and made her first appearance in the Whoopass Stew! short "A Sticky Situation" in 1992, and was fully introduced in the television series The Powerpuff Girls in 1998.

 She is portrayed as the tactician and self-proclaimed leader of the Powerpuff Girls, alongside her sisters Bubbles and Buttercup, with whom she fights crime in the city of Townsville.
 She is the most level-headed, intelligent, and composed member of the team, and has orange waist-length hair worn in a ponytail, decorated with a red bow and a hair clip.
 Her unique abilities include ice breath, microscopic vision, and advanced intelligence.

 A toy line and series of video games featuring the character and her sisters have also been produced.

 Description

 Main concept

 Blossom is the leader of the Powerpuff Girls: a trio of superheroes made up of her and her sisters Bubbles and Buttercup, with whom she fights crime and takes care of various emergencies in the city of Townsville, normally upon being called by the Mayor through the "Powerpuff Hotline".
 The girls were created by Professor Utonium from a mixture of "sugar, spice and everything nice" when he was trying to create the "perfect little girl", and their many superpowers were granted by the accidental addition of "Chemical X".
 Each episode of the 1998 television series briefly depicts this event in its title sequence, and is further explored in the prequel The Powerpuff Girls Movie (2002).
 In the original short from which The Powerpuff Girls derive (titled Whoopass Stew!), the substance that accidentally creates the girls is "a can of Whoopass", which was replaced by "Chemical X" in the television series.